stomp-js/stomp-websocket/README.md

 This library provides a WebSocket over STOMP client for Web browser or node.js applications.

+# Important

+This repository has code for version 3.x.x./4.x.x.
+Version 5.x.x onwards is being maintained at https://github.com/stomp-js/stompjs

+Only security updates will be carried out in 4.x.x series.
+Please consider upgrading to 5.0.0 (https://stomp-js.github.io/stompjs/additional-documentation/upgrading.html)

 # Introduction

 This library allows you to connect to a STOMP broker over WebSocket.
 This library